jayminwest/TeachNicheOfficial/ai_docs/issues/2025-02-27-documentation-updates-for-gcp-migration.md

 5. Update all code examples to use GCP services instead of Supabase

 ## Current Status
 We've made significant progress in updating documentation to reflect our migration from Supabase to Google Cloud Platform (GCP).
-Multiple files have been updated with Firebase/GCP references, but there are still approximately 15 references to Supabase remaining in the documentation.
+Multiple files have been updated with Firebase/GCP references, and all critical reference documentation has been created.
+There are still approximately 15 references to Supabase remaining in the documentation that need to be addressed.

 ## Completed Updates